-Capacity building of dairy groups was complemented by competitive access to investment grants and management and market information systems.
-Secondly, the programme targeted household production by aiming to enhance dairy farming productivity and reduce production costs through trainings, field days, and demonstrations.
-Lastly, SDCP aimed to strengthen relationships with market intermediaries by enhancing market linkages for small-scale milk producers by improving road infrastructure and conducting additional trainings to beneficiaries on milk handling practices and value addition opportunities.
+Capacity building of dairy groups was further supplemented with investment grants to build livestock capacity, and management and market information systems to foster increased smallholder involvement in dairy value chains.
+The programme also targeted individual households, providing trainings, field days and demonstrations to enhance productivity and reduce production costs.
+Lastly, SDCP strengthened relationships with market intermediaries for small-scale milk producers by improving road infrastructure and conducting additional trainings on milk handling practices and value addition opportunities.

 Theory of change